Wealthfront Automated Bond Portfolio Methodology White Paper

 Based on the considerations above, we believe that bond ETFs are the appropriate instruments to use for our portfolios.
 Table 1 shows the primary ETFs we chose for each asset or sub-asset class.

-Source: Goldman Sachs, Charles Schwab, Vanguard, BlackRock, VanEck, State Street, Wealthfront
+Source: Charles Schwab, Vanguard, BlackRock, VanEck, State Street, Wealthfront.
+Expense ratios are as of May 2024 and can change.

 Portfolio Construction